-The harmful effects of 'air pollution' is not a close secret.
-There is a lot of confirming the new health risks associated with air pollution.
+The harmful effects of 'air pollution' is not a secret.
+There is a lot of information confirming the new health risks associated with air pollution.
 In a study published by the European Public Health Alliance (EPHA) on the SARS virus from 2003, researchers were able to see a connection between poor air quality and the high number of infected people, which has now been linked to the Coronavirus (COVID-19).
-According to EPHA, COVID-19 patients in polluted cities are 84% more likely to die from the infection than patients in moderately polluted cities.
+According to EPHA, the study of the coronavirus SARS victims found that patients in regions with moderate air pollution levels were 84% more likely to die than those in regions with low air pollution.

 ”The quality of indoor air inside offices, and other workplaces is important not only for workers' comfort but also for their health.
 Poor indoor air quality (IAQ) has been tied to symptoms like headaches, fatigue, trouble concentrating, and irritation of the eyes, nose, throat, and lungs.
 Also, some specific diseases have been linked to specific air contaminants or indoor environments, like asthma with damp indoor environments.
 In addition, some exposures, such as asbestos and radon, do not cause immediate symptoms but can lead to cancer after many years.”– United States Department of Labor (Occupational Safety and Health Administration)